fusioncharts/dev_centre_docs/getting-started/ember/add-drill-down-using-ember.md

 * Uses events to notify your code when a link is invoked, a link item is opened, or a link item is closed

-* Supports drill-down to an unlimited number of levels
+* Supports drill down  to an unlimited number of levels

-## Create drill-down charts
+## Create drill down  charts

-As an example, we will consider a simple scenario of a parent chart with a single level of drill-down.
+As an example, we will consider a simple scenario of a parent chart with a single level of drill down .

 The parent chart is a column 2D chart that shows yearly sales of the top three juice flavors over the last one year.
 When you click on the data plot for a particular flavor, it drills down to show a pie 2D chart of quarterly sales figures for that flavor.

 The above chart, when rendered, looks like the following:

-{% embed_chartData add-drill-down-using-angular-example-1.js json %}
+{% embed_chartData add-drill down -using-angular-example-1.js json %}

 ### Setup `ember-cli-build.js`

-In this step we will include all the necessary files and add the dependency to create the drill-down chart.
+In this step we will include all the necessary files and add the dependency to create the drill down  chart.
 The code is given below:

 ```
 /* eslint-env node */